hexhoc/flowing-retail/README.md

 # Security.
 Keycloak.
 Oauth2 protocol
 All microservices registered in keycloak as trusted clients and call keycloak to validate jwt token.

+OAuth 2 is an authorization method to provide access to protected resources over the HTTP protocol.
+Primarily, oauth2 enables a third-party application to obtain limited access to an HTTP service

+OAuth defines four roles:
+ - **Resource Owner (fr_user)** – The user of the application.
+ - **Client (gateway-service)** – the application (user is using) which require access to user data on the resource server.
+ - **Resource Server (product-service, order-service, ...)** – store user’s data and http services which can return user data to authenticated clients.
+ - **Authorization Server (keycloak)** – responsible for authenticating user’s identity and gives an authorization token.
+This token is accepted by resource server and validate your identity.

 ## Configure keycloak
 1. Create new realm - **flowing-realm**